-- A right-turn deceleration lane with a 12-foot lane for 100 feet and a 200-foot taper shall be in place on SR 64 prior to the opening of the Timberlane RV Park - 2.
+- 1. A right-turn deceleration lane with a 12-foot lane for 100-feet and a 200-foot taper shall be in place on SR 64 prior to the opening of the Timberlane RV Park - 2.
 The deceleration lane shall be built according to the appropriate FDOT standards and shall be approved by FDOT and Manatee County. - 3.
-Timberlane shall provide visitors information relative to traffic circulation. - B(8) In addition to the access shown on the GDP for Parcel 35, an access shall be provided to Upper Manatee River Road.
-The second street access shall have a minimum separation of 1,300 feet from Port Harbour Parkway and 800 feet from 2nd Avenue East. - B(9) The County has identified the construction of Port Harbour Parkway from its current terminus to the Upper Manatee River Road (or the alternative project as identified in #3 below) ("PFSM Project") as a benefit to a regionally significant transportation facility.
-Such construction will be in conformance with the provisions set forth below in this Section B(9) and will satisfy the mitigation requirements of Section 163.3180(12) Florida Statutes. - a.
+Timberlane shall provide visitors information relative to traffic circulation.
+[The Developer has complied with the above obligations and the requirements are no longer necessary as State Road 64 construction has been completed] - B(8) In addition to the access shown on the GDP for Parcel 35, an access shall be provided to Upper Manatee River Road.
+The second street access shall have a minimum separation of 1,300 feet from Port Harbour Parkway and 800 feet from 2nd Avenue East, or an acceptable alternative, as approved by staff.
+[The provisions of Section B(8) have been completed in accordance with the Local Development Agreement.] - B(9) The County has identified the construction of Port Harbour Parkway from its current terminus to the Upper Manatee River Road (or the alternative project as identified in #3 below) ("PFSM Project") as a benefit to a regionally significant transportation facility.
+Such construction will be in conformance with the provisions set forth below in this Section B(9) and will satisfy the mitigation requirements of Section 163.3180(12) Florida Statutes.
+[The provisions of this Section B(9) have been completed in accordance with the Local Development Agreement.] - a.
 Developer will enter into an agreement with the County in which the Developer will commit: - 1.
 To pay to the County its proportionate fair share mitigation "PFSM" for transportation impacts prior to the Final Site Plan for any residential development in Phase II to assure construction of the PFSM Project.
-The PFSM has been calculated to be \$2,775,500.00; - To dedicate to the County the right of way necessary to complete the construction of Port Harbour Parkway, and for Upper Manatee River Road as depicted on the General Development Plan at the request of the County and to waive impact fee credits for such right of way dedication; - 3.
-To construct Port Harbour Parkway (the PFSM Project), the cost of which has been determined to be in excess of the PFSM, within 5 years of the approval date of this ordinance, utilizing funds from the PFSM payment to the County as well as additional contributions from the Developer; and - 4.
+The PFSM has been calculated to be \$2,775,500.00; - 2.
+To dedicate to the County the right of way necessary to complete the construction of Port Harbour Parkway, and for Upper Manatee River Road as depicted on the General Development Plan at the request of the County and to waive impact fee credits for such right of way dedication;

+- To construct Port Harbour Parkway (the PFSM Project), the cost of which has been determined to be in excess of the PFSM, within 5 years of the approval date of this ordinance, utilizing funds from the PFSM payment to the County as well as additional contributions from the Developer; and - 4.
 To post a bond or letter of credit in the amount of the difference between the PFSM and the costs of the construction of the PFSM Project, as estimated by Developer's engineer and approved by the County, securing such commitment, prior to the approval of the first Final Site Plan for any residential development in Phase II.

 The effective date of the agreement will be approximately 45 days after execution to allow for statutory lag time (appeal period, etc.).
-If the developer transfers a substantial portion of the project to a contract purchaser, the contract purchaser shall also be a party to the agreement.
+If the developer transfers a substantial portion of the project to a contract purchaser, the contract purchaser shall also be a party to the agreement